darshika1994/autonomous-agent/README.md

 ![Workflow Diagram](workflow.png)

+This autonomous agent simulates a financial analyst's workflow using a behavior tree built with LangGraph.
+It follows a logical, step-by-step decision process:
+1. Gather Financials: The user uploads a .csv file containing company metrics like revenue, net income, and profit margin.
+2. Analyze Data: The agent summarizes the internal performance using LLM prompts to highlight trends, strengths, and weaknesses.
+3. Research Competitors: Using the Tavily API, the agent collects real-time data on competitors named by the user (e.g., Microsoft, Nvidia).
+4. Compare Performance: It compares the uploaded company’s data with competitors to understand its position in the market.
+5. Optional Insights: Based on conditions, it may fetch customer feedback or expert reviews for deeper analysis.
+6. Write Report: Finally, the agent uses OpenAI to generate a clear, professional financial summary displayed in the app.

+The behavior tree uses:
+1. Sequences to ensure steps run in order
+2. Conditions to make decisions dynamically
+3. Selectors to choose alternate paths if needed
+4. Actions to execute tasks like analysis, search, and report writing

+This makes the agent modular, flexible, and capable of adapting to the data it receives — just like a real financial assistant.

+---

 ## Why This Project?

 Manual financial analysis is time-consuming and error-prone.
 Businesses often need quick, AI-assisted decision support.
 This project demonstrates how an autonomous agent can:
 - Read structured financial data
 - Think logically in steps (not random black-box output)
 - Dynamically respond to input and conditions